 From that day I knew that I would be all right, or as all right as possible under the circumstances.
 No longer a recluse as I was during those awful months, I became involved in a few community activities again and travelled occasionally to visit family members.
 Most importantly, I was taking care of myself.

 Now, it’s not all sadness, it’s not all loneliness, it’s not all wonderful or humorous.
-It is a combination of all of those, as are most peoples’ lives.
+It is a combination of all of those…as are most peoples’ lives.

-Kathleen’s tips for grieving widows:
+Kathleen’s advice for grieving widows: